ucsb/campus-cloud-docs/docs/general/data-management.md

 ---

-## Shared Responsibility for Research Data

-The Campus Cloud adheres to a Shared Responsibility Model:

-* **The Campus Cloud Team provides:** security controls, audit infrastructure, compliance guardrails, and platform monitoring.
-* **You are responsible for:** classifying your data, configuring your workloads appropriately, managing access, and ensuring your processes follow applicable regulations.

----
+{% capture alert_content %}The Campus Cloud uses a shared responsibility model.
+The Cloud Team provides security controls, audit infrastructure, and compliance guardrails.
+You are responsible for classifying your data, managing access, and following applicable regulations.
+See <a href="{{ "/docs/general/shared-responsibility" | relative_url }}">Shared Responsibility</a> for the full breakdown.{% endcapture %}
+{% include alert.html type="info" title="Shared Responsibility" content=alert_content %}

 ## Key Compliance Frameworks